phptuts/StarterBundleForSymfony/docs/security.md

 - onAuthenticationFailure

     This function is called when the authenticated request fails.
+This function will all clear out auth_cookie so that an infinite login loop does not happen.

 - start